alceballosa/alceballosa.github.io/home.md

 ## News

-- 2021/06: Participated in the Data Umbrella Latin America Sprint and submitted my first PR to the scikit-learn project
 - 2021/06: Completed the graduate specialization in Analytics and Data Science at Universidad de Antioquia
 - 2021/04: The GeoAI team at South Pole, which I am part of, was awarded with a 15,000 USD (in Azure credits) grant by Microsoft to develop ML models for land cover classification
 - 2021/02: Admitted to Northeastern University's CS Ph.D. program!